aergoio/hashtabledb/README.md

 ## Architecture

-kv_log databases consist of three files:
+HashTableDB databases consist of three files:

 1. **Main file**: Stores all key-value data in an append-only log format
 2. **Index file**: Contains the radix trie structure for efficient key lookups